The Importance of Essential Fatty Acids

 - Vital for the proper functioning and formation of Ceramides

-Ceramides represent a major percentage of the stratum corneum lipids, and are thus important for the maintenance of water in the skin.
-The essential fatty acids Linoleic Acid has been found to be linked to the formation of ceramides and therefore the presence of EFA’s is vital for the ceramides found in the bilayers of the stratum corneum.
+Ceramides represent a major percentage of the stratum corneum lipids and are thus important for the maintenance of water in the skin.
+The essential fatty acid Linoleic Acid has been found to be linked to the formation of ceramides and therefore the presence of EFA’s is vital for the ceramides found in the bilayers of the stratum corneum.

 - Increases the metabolic rate

-An increased metabolic rate burns for saturated fat into carbon dioxide, water and energy.
+An increased metabolic rate burns saturated fat into carbon dioxide, water and energy.